db0x/spring-es-log/README.md

 and annotate an class with @EnableESLog.

-pro + no xml configuration is needed neg - the first events are not logged to ES because the appender is armed after the spring-context is loaded
+pro + no xml configuration is needed

+neg - the first events are not logged to ES because the appender is armed after the spring-context is loaded

+usage of additional %X{} parameters: you can add new columns to the index using parameter and %X{...}

+with %X you can read what was put into org.slf4j.MDC